aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

         __call as macroCall;
     }

-    //when we call an Router instance method that does not exist, this method is called instead of
+    //when we call a Router instance method that does not exist, this method is called instead of
     //the __call method of the Macroable trait included above.
 This is because this method hides the
     //__call method of the included Macroable trait.
     //That is why we changed the __call method name of the Macroable trait to macroCall